6 slammin’ web copy tips to spellbind and convert more clients

 When it comes to copy, shorter is better.
 But what does short copy mean?

-Selling high priced or complex products and services often requires more words than cheap and simple ones.
+If you’re selling high-priced or complex products and services, you’ll probably need to include more words on the page than if you’re selling cheap and simple ones.

-People usually have a more questions that need answers before they’ll commit to an expensive or complicated offer.
+That’s because people usually need more questions answered before they’ll commit to an expensive or complicated offer.

-So, rather than think short copy, go for the minimum words necessary to:
+Rather than think of short copy, aim for the minimum words necessary to:

 - get your most persuasive message across